smallest-cock/Custom-Ball-Online/README.md

 <br>

 >[!TIP]
->Bind the `cbo_applyballtexture` command to manually apply the ball texture whenever you want
+>Bind the `cbo_apply_ball_texture` command to manually apply the ball texture whenever you want
 >
->(like, in case the texture wasn't automatically applied for some reason)
+>(like, in case the texture wasn't applied automatically for some reason)

 <br>